ArtifexSoftware/ghostpdl/doc/src/VectorDevices.rst

    Using ObjStms can significantly reduce the size of some PDF files, at the cost of somewhat reduced performance.
 Taking as an exmple the PDF 1.7 Reference Manual; the original file is ~32MB, producing a PDF file from it using pdfwrite without the XRefStm or ObjStms enabled produces a file ~19MB, with both these features enabled the output file is ~13.9MB.
 This is currently a new feature and can be disabled if problems arise.

+``-dEmbedSubstituteFonts=boolean``
+   When the input uses a font, but does not include the font itself, the interpreter selects a substitute font to use in place of the requested one.
+If ``EmbedSubstituteFonts`` is true (the default), then that substitute font will be embedded in the output file.
+This can lead to poor quality output, if the workflow includes rendering the output file in a process where the missing font is present then it is preferable not to embed the substitute font and let the later process use the correct font.
+If ``EmbedSubstituteFonts`` is false then this will be the behaviour.
+Note that if ``EmbedSubstituteFonts`` is false any explicit substitutions will need to be added to the ``AlwaysEmbed`` array to function.

 ----